| For an organization to remain progressive, it must continually change with the

 coasts and national boundaries and investigated and reported suspected subversive groups

+and saboteurs.
 On April 6, 1917, at President Wilson's urging, Congress declared war

 on Germany.
 Over the next eighteen months, the VFW would prove many times over that it had